VidyaSamadi/Flood-Analytics-Information-System-FAIS/README.md

 ### Citations
-If you find our code to be useful, please cite the following papers:
+If you find our code useful, please cite the following papers:

 Donratanapat, N., Samadi, V. Vidal, J.M.
 2019.
 Development of a Prototype for Assessing Historical and Real Time Flood Information.
 The American Geophysical Union.
 9-13 December 2019.
 San Francisco, California.